 The fly rod and tip should end slightly lower in the forward casting ark on the forward stroke.
 Essentially the line weight and momentum will be pushed down and through the wind.

 A tailing loop forms if the forward cast ends too high in the heavy wind, and momentum is lost.

 On the forward cast, it’s important to stop the cast with a solid stop and almost jerk-like motion.
 This is needed to shoot the fly line forward and through the windy conditions.
-You can check out our post here on the Best Saltwater Fly Line to see what’s the best in the market today.

 The leader should unwind just above the water surface; by changing the fly line trajectory to a more vertical line, the fly can’t get blown offline track.